Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Introduction

 Information-theoretic bounds can provide the impossibility side of phase transitions, but we still need specific efficient algorithms for the achievability side.
-One straight forward approach is spectral method.
-Under the Definition \ref{PBM}, let $A$ be the adjacency matrix of the graph $G \sim \G(n,a/n,b/n)$, $a>b$.
+One straightforward approach is the spectral method.
+Under Definition \ref{PBM}, let $A$ be the adjacency matrix of the graph $G \sim \G(n,a/n,b/n)$, $a>b$.
 Up to reordering indices, its expectation is a block matrix except for the diagonal,

-which has three eigenvalues, $(a+b)/n > (a-b)/n>0$. $0$ has multiplicity $n-2$ and the eigenvector associated with the second largest eigenvalue is $(\1^\top_{n/2},-\1^\top_{n/2})$ which is consistent with the ground truth of the labels.
-But we do not observe the expected adjacency matrix.
+which has three eigenvalues, $(a+b)/n > (a-b)/n>0$. $0$ has multiplicity $n-2$ and the eigenvector associated with the second largest eigenvalue is $\left(\begin{smallmatrix}\1_{n/2}\\-\1_{n/2}\end{smallmatrix}\right)$ which is consistent with the ground truth of the labels.
+However, we do not observe the expected adjacency matrix.
 Instead, we only have access to one realization of the model.
-In modern terms, community detection is a 'one-shot learning' task.
+In modern terms, community detection is a `one-shot learning' task.
 But one can still hope that $A - \E A$ is small and the second eigenvector of $A$ gives a reasonable estimator.
 For example, denoting the ordered eigenvalues of $\E A$ and $A$ as $\{\lambda_i\}$'s and $\{\hat{\lambda}_i\}$'s respectively, the Courant-Fischer-Weyl min-max principle implies

-Recall that the operator norm of a symmetric matrix $M$, with $\xi_i(M)$ being its $i$-th largest eigenvalue, is $\|M\|_{\text{op}} = \max(\xi_1(M), -\xi_n(M))$.
+Recall that the operator norm of a symmetric matrix $M$ is $\|M\|_{\text{op}} = \max(\xi_1(M), -\xi_n(M))$ where $\xi_i(M)$ denotes the $i$-th largest eigenvalue of $M$.
 If one can bound $\|A - \E A\|_{\text{op}}$ by half of the least gap between the three eigenvalues mentioned above, the order will be preserved.
 Then the Davis-Kahan theorem guarantees the eigenvectors are correlated.
 Namely, if $\theta$ denotes the angle between the second eigenvectors (spectral estimator and ground truth), we have

 Thus, the key is to control the norm of the perturbation.
-Many deep results from random matrix theory come into play here \cite{Vu2007SpectralNO,Nadakuditi2012GraphSA,Abbe2020ENTRYWISEEA}.
+Many deep results from random matrix theory come into play here \citep{Vu2007SpectralNO,Nadakuditi2012GraphSA,Abbe2020ENTRYWISEEA}.